 Driver on hold

-The Driver shall be able to put the voice communication on hold.
+The Driver is able to put the voice communication on hold.

 After the Driver has put the voice communication on hold, the communication remains in the FRMCS System, and the Driver is able to return to the communication again.
 When put on hold the other participants in the communication are informed and can continue the communication.